cms-dev/cms/README.md

 Finally, RankingWebServer, whose duty is of course to show the ranking.
-This webserver is - on purpose - separated from the inner core of CMS in order to easy the creation of mirrors and restrict the number of people that access to services accessing the database.
+This webserver is - on purpose - separated from the inner core of CMS in order to ease the creation of mirrors and restrict the number of people that can access services that are directly connected to the database.

 Files and configurations are stored in a PostgreSQL database.